 SMOG CITY Brewing Company

 What’s L.A. if not smoke and fog?
-I’ve seen cans of the stuff for sale.
+I’ve even seen cans of the stuff for sale.
 But we're talking about beer, an ancient drink that some claim to have saved the world when water was too dangerous to drink.
 SMOG CITY has won its share of ribbons, including a World Beer Cup award for some of its 18 brews.

-Regarding the zany names for the beers — Sabre-Toothed Tiger etc — Operations Director Ryan Trousdale (in the green t-shirt) says “Sometimes the name comes before a beer; other times we have beers waiting for a name.”
+Regarding zany names for the beers — Sabre-Toothed Tiger? — Operations Director Ryan Trousdale (in the green t-shirt) says “Sometimes the name comes before a beer; other times we have beers waiting for a name.”
 Ryan describes co-founder brew master Jonathan Porter as the Smog City brain, co-founder Laurie Porter as the heart and himself as the spine.
 Truly a body of work that’s shown remarkable growth for an 8-year old.

-Rudy’s is a go-to neighbourhood restaurant on a side street in Old Town.
+Rudy’s is a neighborhood go-to restaurant on a side street in Old Town.
 Breakfast is its mainstay.
 The short order open kitchen was close enough to my seat to have flipped my food order onto the plate.
 Eggs became omelettes faster than my camera could record.

-The John Wayne Special (a tortilla topped with 2 eggs and cheese, home fries and sausage, all beneath a liberal ladle of “Spanish sauce,” plus a biscuit smothered in white gravy) was more than enough to put muscles on my toenails.
+The John Wayne Special — a tortilla topped with 2 eggs and cheese, home fries and sausage, all beneath a liberal ladle of “Spanish sauce,” plus a biscuit smothered in white gravy — was more than enough to put muscles on my toenails.
 Once again, I had to surrender.
 By the time we left close to noon that Saturday, all sidewalk tables were taken.

 From humble beginnings as a Taiwanese dumpling shop in 1972, Ding Tai Fung has grown into a popular international chain of 100+ restaurants.
 It’s a place for families, groups, noisy conversation and fun.
 While waiting for seats, diners are treated to food preparation by chefs working behind a large glass window.
 After placing an order, steaming bamboo trays quickly cover your table in rapid succession as everyone digs into the tasty contents.

 My favourite, as in Taipei where I had my first dumpling experience, were the classic Kurobuta Pork Xiao Long Bao.
 The hand-rolled dough is filled with pork marinated in a savoury broth.
 It’s meant to be downed in one bite after cooling slightly (so as not to burn your mouth).
 Definitely a delightful, delicious delicacy.
-You’ll find Din Tai Fung on the second level of Del Amo Fashion Center mall.
+You’ll find Din Tai Fung on the second level of Del Amo Fashion Center Mall.
 Just look for the queue.